Tamil Nadu rain: Three dead, downpour likely to continue in parts of state till November 12

 The Greater Chennai Corporation is using pumps at 500 locations in the the city to drain out the floodwater, according to NDTV.
 “Water is receding fast as we had desilted storm water drains,” the corporation’s commissioner Gagandeep Singh told the news channel.

+The Greater Chennai Corporation deployed 23,000 personnel to clear water off the roads.
+Since Sunday afternoon, 2,02,350 people in rain-affected areas have been provided food.
+The Chennai administration also arranged 200 special monsoon medical camps.

-Food distribution and medical camps have also been set up in the city.
-The civic body also tweeted a list of common kitchens in all 15 zones in Chennai.
+The civic body tweeted a list of common kitchens in all 15 zones in Chennai.

 Schools and government offices in Chennai will be closed on Monday, The Hindu reported.
 The Madras High Court has said that it will work online.